Teixeira

 Teixeira (/pt-PT/, /gl/) is a Galician-Portuguese surname based on the toponym Teixeira, derived from teixo "yew tree" (Latin taxus).
 The progenitors of the name were a "Noble Portuguese Marrano family, originally bearing the surname of Sampayo," and the Teixeira coat of arms was conferred "in accordance with a decree of King Philip IV of Spain" in 1643.
 A less frequent variant spelling is Texeira.
 The variant Técher is common in the highlands of Reunion Island, notably in the Cilaos area.

-List of people called Teixeira

 Notable people with the surname include: